Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains

 \section{Discussion}

 Quantifying the population distribution of causes of death and assigning causes to specific deaths using VAs are challenging, especially when using information derived from non-local data sources.
 In this paper, we proposed a statistical framework for modeling VA data collected over multiple domains and quantifying the cause-of-death distributions for deaths in a new domain.
-The proposed model uses a parsimonious nested latent class model to characterize the joint distributions of symptoms given causes, which allows direct interpretation of the latent structure and faster computation relative to existing methods.
+The proposed model framework uses a parsimonious nested latent class model to characterize the joint distributions of symptoms given causes, which allows direct interpretation of the latent structure and faster computation relative to existing methods.
 We demonstrated how this framework can efficiently borrow information from multiple domains and improve out-of-domain predictive performance significantly with both synthetic and real data, and recommend a parsimonious prediction framework where we treat the mixing weights of the target domain to be a weighted average of the those in the training domains (i.e., \nameholder{}-M with domain-level mixture).